-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2012-13, Student Financial Aid component.

 Figure 10.
-Graduation rate and transfer-out rate (2004 cohort); graduation rate cohort as a percent of total entering students and retention rates of first-time students (Fall 2010)
+Graduation rate and transfer-out rate (2006 cohort); graduation rate cohort as a percent of total entering students and retention rates of first-time students (Fall 2012)

 NOTE: Graduation rate cohort includes all full-time, first-time, degree/certificate-seeking undergraduate students.
 Entering class includes all students coming to the institution for the first time.
 Only institutions with a mission to prepare students to transfer are required to report transfers out.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Retention rates are measured from the fall of first enrollment to the following fall.
-4-yr institutions report retention rates for students seeking a bachelor's degree.
+4yr institutions report retention rates for students seeking a bachelor's degree.
 Median values for the comparison group will not add to 100 percent.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Graduation Rates component and Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Graduation Rates component and Fall Enrollment component.

 Figure 11.
-Bachelor's degree graduation rates of full-time, first-time, degree/certificate-seeking undergraduates within 4 years, 6 years, and 8 years: 2002 cohort
+Bachelor's degree graduation rates of full-time, first-time, degree/certificate-seeking undergraduates within 4 years, 6 years, and 8 years: 2004 cohort

-NOTE: The 6-year graduation rate is the Student Right-to-Know (SRK) rate; the 4and 8-year rates are calculated using the same methodology.
+NOTE: The 6-year graduation rate is the Student Right-to-Know (SRK) rate; the 4- and 8year rates are calculated using the same methodology.
 For more information see the Methodological Notes at the end of the report.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, 200% Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, 200% Graduation Rates component.

 Figure 12.
-Full-time equivalent staff, by assigned position: Fall 2010

-NOTE: Graduate assistants are not included in this figure.
-For information on the calculation of FTE of staff, see the Methodological Notes.
+Full-time equivalent staff, by occupational category: Fall 2012 calculation of FTE of staff, see the Methodological Notes.
 N is the number of institutions in the comparison group.